dannybellion/Fine-Tune-4o/README.md

 A robust Python-based pipeline for fine-tuning OpenAI models using Supervised Fine Tuning (SFT) and Direct Preference Optimization (DPO).
 This project provides a streamlined workflow for training, evaluating, and deploying custom language models.

+Follow along in `notebook.ipynb` for a step-by-step process.

 ## 🌟 Key Features

 - Automated fine-tuning pipeline with OpenAI's API